dmsul/site-source/content/pages/tutorial_workflow_1setup.rst

 +++++

-This is only for people on Windows because Windows has awful command line interfaces (shells).
+This is only for people on Windows because Windows has awful command line interfaces (consoles).
 CMDer is an attempt to fix that.
 Download it `here
 <http://www.cmder.net>`__.

 Also, once you have Git installed, you can use Git bash through CMDer to have